2020 Grant Guidelines

 - Municipal agencies with 28E agreements physically located in Iowa

 The following types of entities are not eligible to apply.

 - Iowa Department of Cultural Affairs grantees who have already received a grant for the current application funding period

 - Iowa Department of Cultural Affairs grantees who have an outstanding final report or who have been placed on a department funding moratorium

 Project & Budget Requirements

-Iowa Great Places funding supports eligible vertical infrastructure expenses that are essential to the completion of proposed project.
+Iowa Great Places funding supports eligible vertical infrastructure expenses that are essential to the completion of the proposed project.
 An eligible project must involve the creation or renovation of vertical infrastructure for the benefit of the public.
 Applicants may request funding for a project that is tied to a community vision and strategic plan.
 All project activities must have a clear beginning and end date within the eligible funding period.
-Examples of eligible projects include but are not limited to development of cultural facilities and amenities, public art, building rehabilitation, way-finding signage, mixed use developments, and streetscape enhancements.
+Examples of eligible projects include but are not limited to the development of cultural facilities and amenities, public art, building rehabilitation, way-finding signage, mixed use developments, and streetscape enhancements.